WhatsApp/stickers/.github/ISSUE_TEMPLATE/android.md

 ---
-name: Android Issue Template
+name: Android
-about: Issue Template
+about: Template for issues about the android code/platform
 title: '[Android]'
 labels: android
 assignees: simonzhexu